 Gas leak detection is the process of identifying potentially hazardous gas leaks by sensors.
-These sensors usually employ an audible alarm to alert people when a dangerous gas has been detected.
-Exposure to toxic gases can also occur in operations such as painting, fumigation, fuel filling, construction, excavation of contaminated soils, landfill operations, entering confined spaces, etc.
+Additionally, these sensors usually employ an audible alarm to alert people when a dangerous gas has been detected.
+In addition, exposure to toxic gases can also occur in operations such as painting, fumigation, fuel filling, construction, excavation of contaminated soils, landfill operations, entering confined spaces, etc.

 Common sensors include combustible gas sensors, photoionization detectors, infrared point sensors, ultrasonic sensors, electrochemical gas sensors, and semiconductor sensors.
-More recently, infrared imaging sensors have come into use.
+Also, more recently, infrared imaging sensors have come into use.